About the Thesis Fair

 Event Details

-The 2023 Thesis Fair will be held completely in person at the KIT Royal Tropical Institute.
-You may find the official invitation here.
+The 2024 Thesis Fair will be held completely in person at the KIT Royal Tropical Institute.

-We are pleased to announce that the AI Thesis Fair and Thesis Fair will now be held on the same day, providing a comprehensive event for all participants.
-Starting at 9:00, the AI Thesis Fair will kick off, offering MSc AI students and interested organisations the opportunity to connect and engage until lunchtime.
+The AI Thesis Fair and Thesis Fair are held on the same day, providing a comprehensive event for industry participants.
+Starting at 8:30, the AI Thesis Fair will kick off, offering MSc AI students and interested organisations the opportunity to connect and engage until lunchtime.
 Participants of the AI Thesis Fair will also be provided with a lunch to enjoy.

 MSc Computational Science